 To be accepted into law school, an individual must first obtain a bachelor's degree.
 Undergraduate students who plan to go to law school can earn their bachelor's degree in any field, but the American Bar Association notes that traditional undergraduate fields of study for aspiring lawyers emphasize research, analysis, critical reading, communication, public speaking and writing skills.
 Common pre-law fields of study include philosophy, history, English, political science, economics or business.
 Classes in criminal justice or law enforcement may also prove useful.

-Law schools review several factors when selecting applicants, such as how individuals score on the Law School Admission Test (LSAT).
-According to the Law School Admission Council (LSAC), which administers the LSAT, the test includes five multiple-choice sections and one written essay response section.
+- Prepare for the LSAT.
+To gain entry to law school, students must pass the Law School Admission Test (LSAT), which is needed to gain entry into law school.
 The LSAT verifies how well students can read and comprehend information, analyze critical data and make logical decisions.
 Those who do not pass the test the first time are able to repeat it, and individuals who want to improve their scores can also retake the exam up to three times every two years.

 Step 2: Complete Law School

 It usually takes three years to complete law school and earn a Juris Doctor (JD) degree.
 Law school students are often required to complete certain core classes, such as criminal law and legal ethics.
 Students choose the bulk of their law school courses in accordance with their career goals or preferred field of law studies.
 Potential law fields include business law, environmental law, international law or public rights law.

 - Participate in clinical education programs.
 Clinical education programs allow law students to work under the close supervision of experienced lawyers.
 During these supervised clinical experiences, many law students provide pro bono (free) legal services to clients.
 Clinical programs allow students to learn about the professional relationships between lawyers and clients, as well as between lawyers and other court officials.
 Clinical programs can also help students choose a preferred legal field of specialty.

 Step 3: Become a Lawyer